 Selected Recent Publications

-Wagner, A.C., Mithoefer, M.C., & Doblin, R. (in press).
+Wagner, A.C., Mithoefer, M.C., & Doblin, R. (2019).
 Bringing Psychedelics into Mainstream Pharmaceuticals.
 In M. Winkelman & B. Sessa (Eds.), Advances in Psychedelic Medicine: State-of-the-Art Therapeutic Applications.
 Santa Barbara, CA: ABC-Clio Inc.

-Wagner, A.C., Landy, M.S.H., & Monson, C.M. (in press).
+Wagner, A.C., Landy, M.S.H., & Monson, C.M.
+(2019).
 Cognitive-Behavioral Conjoint Therapy for PTSD: Theory and Practice of Couple and Family Interventions for PTSD.
 In B. Moore & W. Penk (Eds.), Treating PTSD in Military Personnel: A Clinical Handbook, 2nd Edition.
 Guilford Press.

 Wagner, A.C., Jaworsky, D., Logie, C.H., Conway, T., Pick, N., Wozniak, D., Rana, J., Tharao, W., Kaida, A., de Pokomandy, A., Ion, A., Chambers, L.A., Webster, K., MacGillivray, S.J., Loutfy, M., on behalf of the CHIWOS Research Team.
 (2018).
 High rates of posttraumatic stress symptoms in women living with HIV in Canada.
 Plos One.

 Wagner, A.C., Girard, T., McShane, K.E., Margolese, S., & Hart, T.A.
 (2017).
 HIV-related stigma and overlapping stigmas towards people living with HIV among health care trainees in Canada.
 AIDS Education and Prevention, 29, 364-376. doi: 10.1521/aeap.2017.29.4.364